publishing.co.uk Data Report2026

 Run a free AI visibility check →

-Preliminary findings, June 2026.
-Figures are drawn from publishing.co.uk's live citation data and will be re-locked with a dated methodology note as the dataset grows beyond 12 books per genre.
+Headline figures from the 850-book / 3-engine dataset, June 2026.
+Companion figures (16×) from the 188-book / 4-engine dataset, June 2026.
+Figures are drawn from publishing.co.uk's live citation data and re-locked with a dated methodology note as the dataset grows.
 Not affiliated with or endorsed by OpenAI, Anthropic, Google, Perplexity, Amazon or Wikimedia.